-- observing and recording information about what children know, can do and understand in ways that do not interrupt children's participation in their learning - implementing the educational program based on program planning documentation discuss Assessors may discuss: 8 the effectiveness of the methods used to document information about children's knowledge, strengths, ideas, culture, abilities, interests, relationships, learning and participation over a period of time how educators encourage families to contribute information about their child how educational leaders support educators to understand all steps of the planning cycle when planning and implementing programs for each child and the group of children what strategies are used to record the voices of children in planning and seeking their feedback how educators analyse the information that is gathered about each child to make assessments of each child's progress towards specific learning outcomes school age children if required by the regulatory authority, how educators analyse the information that is gathered about each child to make evaluations of each child's progress towards specific learning outcomes.
-For more information, see ACECQA's information sheet on Documenting Programs for School Age Children. sight Assessors may sight:
+- observing and recording information about what children know, can do and understand in ways that do not interrupt children's participation in their learning - implementing the educational program based on program planning documentation discuss Assessors may discuss: 9 the effectiveness of the methods used to document information about children's knowledge, strengths, ideas, culture, abilities, interests, relationships, learning and participation over a period of time how educators encourage families to contribute information about their child how educational leaders support educators to understand all steps of the planning cycle when planning and implementing programs for each child and the group of children what strategies are used to record the voices of children in planning and seeking their feedback how educators analyse the information that is gathered about each child to make assessments of each child's progress towards specific learning outcomes school age children if required by the regulatory authority, how educators analyse the information that is gathered about each child to make evaluations of each child's progress towards specific learning outcomes.
+For more information, see ACECQA's information sheet on Documenting Programs for School Age Services. ai a h t Accossors may sight: sight Assessors may sight: EQ information gathered about each child that shows that educators understand each child and their learning and development including their learning styles, and any identified support for that child